-The test commenced on September 5, 2015 and concluded on September 11, 2015.
+The test commenced on July 26 through August 1, 2016.
 A normal calibration error check was conducted approximately 24-hours apart while the unit was operating.
 The mercury CEMS was challenged at each of two calibration levels while the monitor was operating in its normal sampling mode: (1) zero-level, below the level detectable by the mercury CEMS; and (2) mid-level, at 50.0 - 60.0% of the instrument span.
-The mid-level calibration gas was generated by a NIST-Traceable Elemental Hg Standard generator (the NIST traceability certification of the Hg Standard generator is provided in Attachment 5).
-The calibration gas passed through all filters, sample conditioners and other monitor components used to collect the exhaust gas samples, including as much of the sampling probe as was practical.
+The mid-level calibration gas is generated by a NIST-Traceable Elemental Hg Standard generator (the NIST traceability certification of the Hg Standard generator is provided in Attachment 4).
+The calibration gas passed through all filters, sample conditioners and other monitor components used to collect the exhaust gas samples, including as much of the sampling probe as is practical.
 No manual adjustments were made to the instrument during the calibration.

-The 7-day calibration error test results are acceptable for the mercury CEMS if none of the test results differ from the reference value of the calibration gas by more than 5.0% of span or an absolute difference of no more than 1.0. μ g/scm, whichever is least restrictive.
+The 7-day calibration error test results are acceptable for the mercury CEMS if none of the test results differ from the reference value of the calibration gas by more than 5.0% of span or an absolute difference of no more than 1.0 μ g/scm, whichever is least restrictive.
 The equation used to determine the calibration error results is:

-$$CE = \frac{|R-A|}{S} \times 100$$ Equation 1
+$$CE = \frac{|R-A|}{s} \times 100$$ Equation 1